Component Parts & Assembly

 When John suffered the same problem with his A140 W168 2002 after only two months of ownership he was at his wits end trying to work out how he was going to overcome this problem , and be assured it is a problem.
 Unlike the fuel filler flap, there is no secondary opening facility on either the boot lid or the bonnet.

 John having seen my e-mail address on the www.SVC Global web site mailed me to see if I had any ideas or answers.
 Short of what was already on my site, No I hadn't got an answer .
-However John at this point was not yet aware of of my site Lofty's Homepage Please save this in your favourites and make linking easier, so he'd got a lot of reading to do.
+However John at this point was not yet aware of of my site Lofty's Homepage Please save this in your favorites and make linking easier,

 It was then that John disclosed that in World terms he only lived just up the road, and so we were able to put our heads together to try and solve this problem.
 I must admit to tackling this job with some trepidation as working on other peoples cars is not always easy for fear of causing more damage than is already present.